gbif/analytics/trino/README.md

 10. scripts in process folder

+All these steps can be run by using the create_tables.sh script that is inside the import folder.

+You need to pass the following parameters:
+- DB name
+- Trino password
+- Path of the Kubetctl config

+Example: ./create_tables.sh marcos ***** /Users/marcoslopezgonzalez/.kube/config

 # Tests

 I created the raw table in Hive with the same amount of records as the that we have in trino, although the data is different